lemaoliu/fet-data/README.md

 ## Pseudo Data ##

 ### Data Format ###
-The data format is as follows. key-"tokens" represents the input tokens of the data, and the original sentence can be obtained by splicing with spaces; key-"mentions" stores each mention and its label in the sentence, and each record contains the start and end position of the mention, and the corresponding label.
+The data format is as follows.

 ```json
 {